Join our monthly Leadership meetings!

 CALFIRE has lots of materials on their website: Create an action plan, get texts, evacuation plan, emergency supply kit and defensible space.

 Get the COPE Guidebook Final 2-23-2021!
 It is intended to be used as a reference to help prepare you, your family, animals and neighborhood to be better prepared for emergency situations.
 The first half of the guidebook provides information about planning and being prepared for an emergency.
 The second part of the document discusses specific emergency situations and provides suggested actions.

 Sonoma County Department of Emergency Services

 Be sure and check out the great resources available through the County including downloadable emergency plans, videos on how to make a go bag, sign up for alerts and MUCH more: https://socoemergency.org/

 Home Hardening and Defensible Space

-We have started recording educational presentations and posting on our COPE/CERT YouTube Channel for your convenience.
-We will keep adding to the library! check out the Community Briefing from July 2020.
+Check out our COPE/CERT YouTube Channel for your convenience.
 Northern Sonoma County Fire District has a YouTube channel with helpful videos such as Red Flag warnings, burn piles, etc. We will keep adding resources to this page to help you become educated and able to educate others in your community.